paircolumbus/paircolumbus.github.io/index.md

 <br />

 ## Meeting Times
-We meet the 2nd Saturday of each month at 11am at CoverMyMeds.
-Check our schedule for dates. __Please bring your own laptop.__
+~We meet the 2nd Saturday of each month at 11am at CoverMyMeds.
+Check our schedule for dates. __Please bring your own laptop.__~

+### Our face-to-face meetups and pairing sessions are postponed indefinitely to avoid community spread of COVID-19.
+We are considering remote meetings in the interim.
+Join our newsletter below or email us for questions.

 ## Meetup Details
 Each meetup is composed of (2) 1 hour pair programming sessions with a show-and-tell session in between.
 Each meetup has a theme.
 Sign up for our newsletter below to find out about next months theme.
 Previous themes include: